"Dirty Words" in the Strata World

 If you were the buyer, would you prefer to buy in a building with the depreciation report completed (giving you added confidence in the building's financial state of affairs perhaps)?
 Would you consider the building without the report at all?
 Or would you make a lower offer for the suite in the building without the report?

 This example assumes only one variable, report or no report, and of course there would be many other considerations as well.
 Now if you answered that it wouldn't matter to you if there was a report or not, do you think that is how the market in general would respond?
-Or do you think a savvy Realtor for the purchaser would take this as an opportunity to justify a lower offer on Anita's suite in the building without the depreciation report?
+Or do you think a savvy Real Estate Agent for the purchaser would take this as an opportunity to justify a lower offer on Anita's suite in the building without the depreciation report?

 Unfunded liability is and will continue to be the dark cloud with the rusty lining for virtually all governments, including strata owners.